Welcome to Utica College.

 Q. Who can I contact if I need more help?

-A. The UC Computer Help Desk is available from 8:30am to 5:00pm weekdays.
+A. The UC Computer Help Desk is available weekdays during UC business hours.
 They can answer most computer related questions or refer you to the proper person for specific questions.
-You can call us at (315) 792-3115.
-You can also email us at firstname.lastname@example.org and someone will get back to you.
+You can call us at (315) 792-3115 or email us at firstname.lastname@example.org and someone will get back to you.